 The fellowship is for ALAANA Chicago-based artists, creatives and nonprofits whose practices, values, and missions align with racial justice.
 Additionally, potential fellows consider research, collaboration, and community integral parts of the whole.
 ALAANA is a term used to identify African, Latinx, Arab, Asian and Native American individuals and communities.
 This program is to support those who identify as such.

 For this program, we are defining eligibility as follows:

 Individuals eligible for the fellowship are:

-Individuals and organizations not eligible for the fellowship are:
+Individuals not eligible for the fellowship are:

 Is this a program only for Chicago-based artists, creatives and nonprofits?